HUMANE EDUCATION

 Girl Scout and Boy Scout Groups

-Preschool
+Preschool Presentations

-School and Classroom
+School and Community Visits

 Please make your reservation at least 6 to 8 weeks in advance (or more) of your program date.